skyekiwi/documentation/src/pages/legal/privacy-notice.md

 hide_table_of_contents: true
 ---

-# SkyeKiwi Open Source - Privacy Policy
+# SkyeKiwi - Privacy Policy

-**Last updated March 15, 2021**
+**Last updated July 6, 2022**

 :::info

-**In Short:** We may use [Google Analytics](https://analytics.google.com/) to improve our documentation and we don't collect any data regarding our users on our own.
+**In Short:** We may use [Google Analytics](https://analytics.google.com/) to improve our contents and services.
+This documentation is designed to help you understand how we collect, use, process, and share your personal information through your use of our websites and applications.
+The processing of personal data only takes place based on the appropriate legal basis and as permitted by law.

 :::

-Thank you for choosing to be part of our community at SkyeKiwi("Company", "we", "us", "our").
+Thank you for choosing to be part of our community at SkyeKiwi(hereinafter "Company", "we", "us", "our").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice, or our practice with regards to your person information, please contact us at `hello@skye.kiwi`.

-When you visit our website https://docs.skye.kiwi(the "Website"), we appreciate that you are trusting us with your personal information.
+When you visit our websites(the 'websites' or 'Website'), we appreciate that you are trusting us with your personal information.
 We take your privacy very seriously.
 In this privacy notice, we seek to explain to you in the clearest way possible what information we collect on **this** website,